Components Required for all Syllabi at UWF

 Statement About Assistance for Students with Special Needs

-The Student Accessibility Resources (SDRC) requests that all instructors include the following statement on their syllabus to inform students with special needs about how to request appropriate accommodations.
+The Student Accessibility Resources (SAR) requests that all instructors include the following statement on their syllabus to inform students with special needs about how to request appropriate accommodations.

 Recommended statement to include in syllabus:

 The University of West Florida supports an inclusive learning environment for all students.
 If there are aspects of the instruction or design of this course that hinder your full participation, such as time-limited exams, inaccessible web content, or the use of non-captioned videos and podcasts, reasonable accommodations can be arranged.
-Prior to receiving accommodations, you must register with the Student Disability Resource Center (SDRC).
+Prior to receiving accommodations, you must register with Student Accessibility Resources (SAR).
 Appropriate academic accommodations will be determined based on the documented needs of the individual.
 For information regarding the registration process, e-mail firstname.lastname@example.org or call 850.474.2387.

 (word doc for easy copy and paste)